Select The Correct Statement About Lymph Transport

 Understanding the Lymphatic System: An Overview

 The lymphatic system, a network of vessels, tissues, and organs, is integral to the body's defense and fluid management.
-It complements the circulatory system by collecting excess fluid, proteins, and waste products from tissues and returning them to the bloodstream.
+Day to day, it complements the circulatory system by collecting excess fluid, proteins, and waste products from tissues and returning them to the bloodstream.
 This process is essential for preventing edema, maintaining blood volume, and facilitating immune responses.

 • Lymph Vessels: These vessels form a one-way network that begins with lymphatic capillaries in tissues and converges into larger collecting vessels, eventually draining into lymph nodes and then into the bloodstream via the subclavian veins.